OfficeDev/office-js-docs-pr/docs/quickstarts/excel-quickstart-jquery.md

 3. Select any range of cells in the worksheet.

-4. In the task pane, choose the **Run** link to set the color of the selected range to yellow.
+4. Scroll to the bottom of the task pane and choose the **Run** link to set the color of the selected range to yellow.

     ![Excel add-in](../images/excel-quickstart-addin-3c.png)